 - TMP-SMX: 10mg/kg/d (TMP) in divided doses (1 DS tab = 160mg TMP); ↓ efficacy in larger, undrained abscesses

 - TMP-SMX & doxy/minocycline do not cover all Strep spp.; add cephalexin or PCN

 - Clindamycin: covers CA-MRSA but ∼50% isolates w/inducible resistance (perform D-Test per micro lab)

 - Linezolid, daptomycin, telavancin, ceftaroline—more expensive w/no advantage in routine cellulitis; reserve for resistant cases or intolerance to conventional ABX

-- Area of erythema typically ↑ prior to ↓ (↑ inflammation from bacterial lysis); may add ...
+- Area of erythema typically ↑ prior to ↓ (↑ inflammation from bacterial lysis); ...